Kachically02/ALX-Portfolio-Project/README.md

 Navigate to the project directory and install dependencies using either npm or yarn:

-Bash
+- Bash
 `npm install`  # or `yarn install`

 3. Configure Database (Optional):

   If you plan to run the application locally and connect to your own MongoDB instance, you'll need to configure the database connection details in the project's configuration files.
 Refer to the project's documentation (if available) for specific instructions on this step.

 4. Start the Development Server:

    Once dependencies are installed and (if applicable) database configuration is complete, you can start the development server using:

-Bash
+- Bash
-npm start  # or yarn start
+  `npm start  # or yarn start`
-Use code with caution.
-content_copy

 This will typically start the server on a default port (e.g., http://localhost:3000).
 You can then access the application in your web browser.

-- Note: These are general instructions, and the specific commands might vary depending on your project setup.
-It's recommended to consult the project's codebase or documentation for any additional configuration steps.

 ### Usage